aimms/documentation/platform/platform-intro.rst

 All solvers are connected to AIMMS by using the :doc:`AIMMS Open Solver Interface <solvers/open-solver-interface>`, which links solvers through a collection of C++ interfaces.

-For full listing of solver availability, see the Solvers page.
+For full listing of solver availability, see :doc:`solvers/index` page.

 Links and libraries